• Skip to primary navigation

 One trait in common is that both amaretto and almond extract give a strong, rich almond taste to dishes.

-They can enhance the flavor of desserts like cakes, cookies, and ice cream.
+They can improve the flavor of desserts like cakes, cookies, and ice cream.

 Whether you use amaretto or almond extract depends on the recipe and how intense an almond taste you want.